ellakoa/postcard-poem/content/posts/meadow-of-flowers.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A patch of white orchids in a meadow.
 poem: |-
   A summers walk across the chalkland meadows in the north downs of Kent, where an abundance of wildlife can be enjoyed.
 Escape into the countryside with this haiku and enjoy a moment of mindfulness.
-alignPoemLeft: false
+alignPoemLeft: true
 removePostcardPadding: false
 address: Meadow of Flowers
 stamp: /img/meadow-of-flowers-stamp.png